Most of the time, when people ask for help, they really need it.

 Those of us struggling to live with our chronic diagnoses are so often put into positions where we are challenged for our disabilities and forced to prove how sick we are.
 How degrading.

-We, who take the brave step of asking for help, sometimes drown in fear of people whose erred assumptions and judgments of us keeps us silenced.
-And I am shocked that things, like this prolonged interaction, happen so often to people who will not stay and talk about it at such length like I did, who will simply slide back into the shadows because it’s too painful to stay and stand up to a bully.
+We, who take the brave step of asking for help, sometimes drown in fear of people whose erred assumptions and judgments keeps us silenced.
+And I am shocked that things like this prolonged interaction happen so often to people who cannot stay and talk about it at length, who simply slide back into the shadows because it’s too painful to stay and stand up to a bully.

 We don’t [always] look sick, but we shouldn’t have to in order to seek help, and we shouldn’t have to assume the role of mediator when we are attacked by people who don’t know us but who believe with their whole heart that their perspective should be our reality.

 Most of us struggle to get by: to work – and we work hard to keep our diseases invisible because we fear interactions with people who are ignorant to what we deal with day by day.
 We struggle to work full-time when we really should be on disability and our fears of being stigmatized, isolated, and shunned keeps us working our butts off and then collapsing at home, eating microwave meals or to-go dinners that do nothing to help our health – always thinking, “Maybe tomorrow I’ll have the mental and physical ability to take the trash out.”

 We lose friendships because all we have the energy for is work so that we can maintain a roof over our heads.